MESAHub/mesa-website/02-prereqs.markdown

     cd $MESA_DIR
     ./install

-You should receive the message
+Note that there is no reason to use `sudo`.
+The MESA install does not require root privileges.
+Once it is done, you should receive the message

     ************************************************
     ************************************************